Welcome to the 24th edition of the Proto48 Modeler. It is nearly Fall and a good time to dust off your workbench and get busy building a model or two.

 P.O.
 Box 1200, Maple Valley, WA 98038

-Chooch Enterprises is a key supplier of critical detail parts for rolling stock both freight and passenger.
+Chooch Enterprises has created a new page for the O scale parts.
+It includes a different ordering method than in the past.
+They are a key supplier of critical detail parts for rolling stock both freight and passenger.
 Mike O'Connell recently mentioned that he has recently restocked all of the parts listed on his website.
 You find really accurate details for boxcars and reefers as well as rebuilt passenger cars.

 The parts can be ordered directly from the Chooch website.